gpcor/Learning-Python/README.md

 * April 1st, 2020: Did some additional typing practice today by spending the entire day making sure I utilized the new typing method.
 In Python I used the Automate Everything lessons and learned about Try/Except to handle certain explicit errors.
 I also wrote a complete program (guess the number game) and started working on Lists.

 * April 2nd, 2020: I worked more on Lists today and their differen methods and also discovered random.shuffle() by accident.
 I watched a couple videos about code practices and reviewed a version of my guessing game done by SinfulPhantom, but done in a much more software engineer kind of way (OOP style).
-It was beautiful and a clear reminder tha I have a long way to go but I know where I want to end up.
+It was beautiful and a clear reminder that I have a long way to go but I know where I want to end up.

+* April 3rd, 2020: Not much more today.
+Did some more with Lists and practiced more clean coding techniques.
+Discovered that Evernote has a Python API.
+I'd like to make an application that creates a shopping list based on input with item/qty pairs.
+Once complete, I'd like to be able to push the list to Evernote.
+Idea is WIP and requires a little more knowledge I think.

+* Did not program on 4 April or 5 April, spent the weekend with my wife relaxing and enjoying the nice weather in our backyard during this pandemic.
+Still hoping to come out of the COVID-19 crisis with more knowledge and programming ability than when it started.

+* April 6th, 2020: Finished Lists and started on Dictionaries and Data Structures in my Automate the Boring Stuff Course.
+I think dictonaries are the way to go for the evernote app.
+The Key/Value pairs line up nicely with the Item/Qty pairs I mentioned earlier.
+On the 9th I can start playing video games but I have to make sure it doesn't hinder my programming progress.
+I need to create a system that makes this easier.